Characterization of differential K-theory by hexagon diagram: Introduction

 \subsection{Acknowledgement}

-I am greatly in debt to Dennis Sullivan for suggesting this problem to me and for many helpful discussions.
-I wish to thank Runjie Hu for helping improve an early draft of this paper.
+The author thanks Dennis Sullivan for suggesting this problem to him and for fruitful discussions, Runjie Hu for useful comments on an early draft of this paper, and anonymous referee for constructive advices.